froscon/engelsystem/.github/README.md

 # Helferinnensystem

-This is our fork of the [engelsystem](https://engelsystem.de), including minimal information about how to set it up.
+This is our fork of the [engelsystem](https://engelsystem.de), including some information about how to set it up.
+It might be somewhat FrOSCon-specific.
 See [/README.md](/README.md) for the original readme file with more details.